 In his work, Waldo Staples began to specialize in wood products for boat-building because his house at 360 West Ewing Street was near to the canal.
 He also planted an extensive garden for his family’s use, but his potato patch was lost one day in 1914 because of the rising water level of the new, wider and deeper Lake Washington Ship Canal.
 The water of the canal came up over Waldo’s backyard potato patch and formed a cove (a small bay.)
 The cove then became Waldo Staples’ means of livelihood.
 Waldo’s flooded potato patch became a marina, and Waldo began deriving income from storing and repairing boats.

 Today Waldo B. Staples’ original house is still used as the office of Canal Marina.
 While some think of the ship canal as a conduit for recreational boating, actually the canal has been the means of expansion of maritime and industrial businesses in Ballard, Fremont and north Queen Anne.
-The Lake Washington Ship Canal has helped to grow the economy of Seattle, and its centennial is being commemorated in this year of 2017.
+The Lake Washington Ship Canal has helped to grow the economy of Seattle, and its centennial was commemorated in 2016-2017.

 Census and city directory listings for Waldo B. Staples.

 “Lake Union Lumber and Manufacturing is Incorporated on March 9, 1882,” HistoryLink Essay #10218 by Jennifer Ott, 2013.

 Original property records for 360 West Ewing Street, Puget Sound Regional Archives, Bellevue, WA.